Klortho/DtdAnalyzer/README.md

 * doc - builds javadocs; puts results into 'doc'
 * t - runs the script over the test file in the 'test' directory

-To run, from the test directory, for example,
+To run, for example, from the test directory:

     dtdanalyzer --doc archiving-3.0.xml out.xml